Are yoga mats recyclable in Australia?

 In theory, yoga mats in Australia fit that definition.

-In practice however, the complexities and costs associated with properly recycling yoga mats in Australia are so significant that only a tiny fraction of pre-loved are actually recycled.
+In practice however, the complexities and costs associated with properly recycling yoga mats in Australia are so significant that only a tiny fraction of pre-loved mats are actually recycled.

 Where the complexity starts…